 SP did not release the autopsy report to Dateline .
 What the SP has said is that the only thing Dateline knew was that Lindsay died from “multiple stab wounds”.

 Josh on Dateline said Lindsay was stabbed “dozens of times”. (dozens means “a lot”) Saanich police did not share that information with Josh like the C.F. claim.
 In other media reports, it was incorrectly reported Lindsay was stabbed 54 times.
 People make mistakes in reporting and for the C.F. to say the SP told the reporters and Dateline that information is completely false.
 Josh also reported most of Lindsay’s injuries were to her HEAD and chest.
 The SP did not share any such info with Josh regardless of what spin the C.F. want to put on it.
 There have been many false reports on social media in regards to what areas of the body Lindsay suffered her injuries.
 That information has never been disclosed by the SP.
 The C.F are the ones falsely reporting the extent of Lindsay’s injuries along with the gory details.
 They even claim to know the exact number of times Lindsay was stabbed.
 Some reports have said Lindsay’s spinal column was severed, she was stabbed 54 times, she was just about decapitated, etc, etc. Other reports are saying she was stabbed in the head and face, then just in the chest, then in the chest and the back, etc. etc. it changes depending who is sharing the info.
 I am sure first responders were able to see some of Lindsay’s wounds but not all of them as she was fully clothed.
 There are those who claim they know ALL of Lindsay injuries because some first responders shared those details.
 That is impossible.
-I am in agreement that if Lindsay’s throat was slit the first responders would have seen that injury.
-But, how would they know if Lindsay was stabbed in the back of her neck and the wound severed her spinal column?
+I am in agreement that IF Lindsay’s throat was slit the first responders would have seen that injury.
+At the same time, a wound could also appear to be something it is not.
+How would a first responder know if Lindsay was stabbed in the back of her neck and the wound severed her spinal column?
 Lindsay was found laying on her back fully clothed.
+No one knows the extent of Lindsay’s injuries except people involved in the case.
+People on social media are merely guessing about the extent of her injuries.

 The C.F. will continue to report false info and blame it on the SP because they are trying to discredit the factual information shared by police.
 Dateline did, in fact, report on their own the information about Lindsay being stabbed in the head as Saanich police did not provide that information.
 The SP did not review the taped interviews prior to the show airing.
 Sgt.
 Dean Jantzen was not referring to the manner of death when he said some of the information shared with Dateline may have been new to the public, but not to them.
 He was referring to the details that they shared with Dateline and NOT the local media.
 After Dateline aired in 2010, the SP reviewed the Dateline interviews and provided the local media with the info they had shared earlier with Dateline.
 The C.F. tried to put their own spin on this too but what they report is completely false.